 A B2B contact list for lead generation consists of contacts who are likely to buy what you're selling.
 Sure, you can purchase a list from B2B contact providers, but you can also build your own.
-While building your own list may be a bit more time-consuming, it's worth the effort because it brings results that you won’t get from typical lead gen campaigns.
-According to TOPO, a traditional funnel may close just 0.25% to 1.5% leads targeted, but an account-based funnel helps companies close around 11% of accounts targeted.
+While building your own list may be a bit more time-consuming, it's worth the effort.
+Your own list will bring results that you won’t get from typical lead-generation campaigns or providers.
+According to TOPO, a traditional funnel may close just 0.25% to 1.5% of leads targeted, but an account-based funnel helps companies close around 11% of accounts targeted.

-The contacts list matter because you’re not trying to reach just any contacts, you’re going for targeted contacts within carefully selected accounts.
+The email list also matters because you’re not trying to reach just any contacts, you’re going for targeted contacts within carefully selected accounts.
 The marketing and sales departments should work together to qualify these contacts right from the beginning to deliver the greatest return.
 Consider having sales teams review the official email list before any campaigns are fired off.

 3 Steps to Create Your B2B Contacts List